Owen Feik

 Software Developer, 2023 - Present

-Conserve It develops control and optimisation software for building heating and cooling systems, which is deployed on custom hardware.
-My primary responsibilities include
+Developer of control and optimisation software for large-scale HVACR systems such as for datacentres, deployed on custom hardware.
+My primary responsibilities have included:

-• Design and implement control and optimisation strategies for heating and cooling equipment control, using Java under the Niagara framework.
+• Design and implementation of control and optimisation strategies, including machine learning, for heating and cooling plant equipment, using Java on the Niagara framework.

 Seen Technology